At HCA, It's You, It's Me, It's All of Us ® NO on-call, NO nights, and NO weekends.

 and is a top employer in healthcare.
 The Ambulatory Surgery Division of HCA

-operates and jointly owns with physicians 130 surgery centers across the United States Designed exclusively for outpatient surgery, our centers offer state-of-the-art facilities that use the most modern surgical equipment available today.
+operates and jointly owns with physicians 130 surgery centers across the United States.
+Designed exclusively for outpatient surgery, our centers offer state-of-the-art facilities that use the most modern surgical equipment available today.
 We operate Monday-Friday during daytime hours removing the requirement of being on-call, working nights, or on the weekend.
 The size of our surgery centers naturally creates a culture where everyone knows one another with a shared focus on providing the best possible experience for those that we serve.
-We are currently in search additional members for our team!
+We are currently in search of additional members for our team!